What is Loss Leader Pricing?

-The rationale behind the strategy is to price certain products below costs to draw more traffic from other competitors and ultimately generate more sales on other products.
-The strategy is common in the marketplace as businesses introduce new customers to an extremely cheap product or service in the hope of building a large customer base and long-term recurring revenue.
+The rationale behind the strategy is the belief that pricing certain products below cost will draw more traffic from other competitors and, therefore, ultimately generate more sales on other products.
+Businesses attract new customers with an extremely cheap product or service in the hope of building a larger customer base and increasing long-term recurring revenue.

 For example, consider businesses that use “introductory” pricing for their products and services.
 Several cable and phone companies offer low rates for their services in an attempt to “capture” the customer and ultimately cross-sell other products and services.
-Although in the example, the service may not be priced below cost, the rationale of adopting such pricing remains the same.
+Although in this particular example the service may not be priced below cost, the rationale is essentially the same.

 Example of Loss Leader Pricing: British Motor Corporation

 In 1959, the British Motor Corporation’s (BMC) Mini car was sold at a price of $496 for its base model.
 It was estimated that BMC lost $30 on each sale of the Mini car.
-The only competitor to BMC’s car at the time was the Ford Anglia, which was only marginally cheaper but lacked many features included in BMC’s Mini car.
+The only competitor to BMC’s car at the time was the Ford Anglia, which was marginally cheaper but that lacked many features included in BMC’s Mini car.

 Although BMC lost money on its basic model, the company anticipated that the base model car would not account for significant sales since it lacked features such as rear windows, heaters, etc. In essence, BMC used the base model car as a loss-leader to generate positive headlines and then promote their higher-model cars (which generated a small profit per sale).

 With that being said, the loss leader pricing strategy did not work entirely for BMC.
 The base model mini car proved to be very popular among customers, and the company sold more base model cars then it initially anticipated.
-Therefore, despite being the best-selling car company in Britain and other markers, BMC made little to no profits due to the high sales of their base models.
+Therefore, despite being the best-selling car company in Britain and other markets, BMC made little to no profits due to the high sales of their base models.
 This illustrates that a business has to be very careful when executing a loss leader pricing strategy, or it will damage, rather than benefit, its bottom line.